There’s no question about it:

 Social media has a ripple effect on many aspects of our lives, including travel.

-So much so that many have started to choose holiday destinations based on how “Instagrammable” the pics will be.
+So much so that many have started to choose travel destinations based on how “Instagrammable” the pics will be.

 Let’s dive in.

-- About 89% of US vacationers checked social media during their most recent holiday.
+- 89% of US vacationers checked social media during their most recent leisurely trip.

 - Over half of travelers (55%) spend between 30 and 120 minutes daily on social media.

-- Nearly 46% of Americans want to make followers jealous with their travel experience.
+- 46% of Americans want to make followers jealous with their travel experience.

-- Almost six out of 10 travelers (58%) believe frequent social media use negatively impacted their most recent holiday.
+- Almost six in 10 travelers (58%) believe frequent social media use negatively impacted their most recent vacation.

-- Roughly 40% of Millennials pick holiday destinations based on how Instagrammable the pics will be.
+- 40% of Millennials pick travel destinations based on how Instagrammable the pics will be.

-- About 52% of travelers decided to visit a specific destination after seeing its image/video from friends, family, or peers on social media.
+- 52% of travelers decided to visit a specific destination after seeing its images/videos from friends, family, or peers on social media.

 - Over half of vacationers (60%) post photos on social media while away.
 When it comes to Millenials specifically, that number rises to 97%.